microsoft/CCF/doc/index.rst

       :align: left
       :target: concepts.html

-    Learn about CCF and its core concepts through a sample app.
+    Get started with CCF and its core concepts through a sample app.

     ---